How to write brilliant AI prompts

 It is.

-But only to begin with, because you don’t need to keep reinventing the wheel.
+However, the real heavy lifting is done upfront, so you don’t need to keep reinventing the wheel.

 I have a Word document that explains my writing style and samples of about a dozen emails I have sent that I really like.